Basliel-Sisay/Restaurant-Page/README.md

 🔹 JavaScript-Only Rendering — No static HTML!
 Every element is created and appended dynamically.

-🔹 Modular Architecture — Each page (Home, Menu, Contact) exists as its own JS module.
+🔹 Modular Architecture — Each page (Home, Menu, Contact, about) exists as its own JS module.

 🔹 Webpack Bundling — Handles CSS, JS, and image assets efficiently.